 Profile: Acadia Healthcare Company Inc (ACHC.O)

-The Company competes with UHS, Aurora Behavioral Health Care (Aurora) and Ascend Health Corporation (Ascend).
+The Company competes with Universal Health Services and National Health Service.

 Acadia Healthcare Company Inc

 Company Web Links

 - BRIEF-Acadia Healthcare files for potential stock shelf offering size undisclosed